Antony Starr

 Antony Starr and Ivana Milicevic

-On his Twitter, Antony expresses his opinions on various topics, but one phrase characterizes the actor quite colorfully:
+On Twitter, Antony shares his thoughts on various topics, but one particular quote captures the actor's personality perfectly:

 Many people open their mouths and think everyone should know what they think about this or that issue.
-I have many opinions on various matters.
-But I don't think they would be interesting to many people, so I keep them to myself.
-I can say about politics, if people like to build campaigns, run for office and debate, then why not.
+I have plenty of opinions on various matters, but I don't think they'd be interesting to most people, so I keep them to myself.
+As for politics—if people want to build campaigns, run for office, and debate, then why not?
 It's their choice.
 And I'll do what I want.

-This statement shows that Antony Starr values his privacy and prefers not to share his opinions on certain matters, focusing instead on his work and what he enjoys doing.
+This quote perfectly captures how Antony Starr values his privacy and keeps his personal opinions close to the vest, choosing instead to focus on his work and what he loves doing.

 Antony Starr Now

-As of now, Antony Starr has been focusing on his role as Homelander in the hit series "The Boys".
-In 2022, the third season of "The Boys" was released, and according to the showrunners, fans can expect at least two more seasons.
+These days, Antony Starr has been laser-focused on his role as Homelander in the hit series "The Boys".
+The third season of "The Boys" dropped in 2022, and showrunners have promised fans at least two more seasons.
 In addition to his work on "The Boys", Starr has also lent his voice to the animated series "Diabolical", a spin-off of the original show.

 Antony Starr in 2022